AmineToualbi/Basket-for-Students/README.md

 Android app to order food from the different places on a school's campus from your phone.
 Currently in development.

+# How To Run

+Download Android Studio, Java and run on emulator or physical device.

+To create an account you will need a @students.suu.edu email address

 # Functionality
 Firebase real-time database storage for backend.